marco-de-pietri/FLUNED-repository/README.md

 ## Quickstart - Installation

 The recommended way to install FLUNED is to use the installation script present in the _FLUNED-Repository/installation-script/_ folder.

-The tools needs to run in a linux environment, the software requirements are OpenFOAM v12 and the packages listed either in the toml file or in the installation script.
+The FLUNED components needs to run in a linux environment (linux or WSL2 in windows).
+FLUNED requires the installation of OpenFOAM v12, on which it is based.
+The installation script uses the uv python package manager for the python supporting scripts.

 The simplest way is to download the script and run it with the following commands: